healthcare, real-time monitoring, medical IoT, HIPAA compliance, HL7 FHIR, clinical analytics

 Streaming Architecture Considerations

 Building healthcare streaming systems requires careful architectural decisions.
-High availability is non-negotiable—downtime in critical monitoring systems can have life-threatening consequences.
+High availability is non-negotiable, downtime in critical monitoring systems can have life-threatening consequences.
 This demands multi-datacenter replication, automated failover, and robust disaster recovery plans.
+For cross-cluster replication strategies, see Kafka MirrorMaker 2 for Cross-Cluster Replication.

 Latency requirements vary by use case.
-Critical alerts must propagate in seconds, while population health analytics might tolerate minute-level delays.
-Event ordering matters for clinical accuracy—lab results must be processed in the sequence they were collected, and medication administration events must maintain precise timestamps.
+Critical alerts must propagate in seconds (typically under 5 seconds end-to-end), while population health analytics might tolerate minute-level delays.
+Event ordering matters for clinical accuracy, lab results must be processed in the sequence they were collected, and medication administration events must maintain precise timestamps.

 Data quality deserves special attention in healthcare contexts.
 Invalid readings from malfunctioning devices, duplicate events from system retries, and schema inconsistencies across sources can corrupt analytics and trigger false alarms.
 Stream processing pipelines must include validation, deduplication, and error handling at every stage.